IBM-Design/design-website/src/content/approach/design-philosophy/design-philosophy.md

     href="https://www.ibm.com/design/language"
     title="IBM Design Language"
     feature="true"
-    feature_heading="See how we bring our philosophy to bare in our design systems." feature_background="black">
+    feature_heading="See how we bring our philosophy to life in our design systems." feature_background="black">
 <img src="images/Image_2.jpg" alt="Man and woman working at their computers."/>
 </tile>